Deaths of John and Joyce Sheridan: Criticism

-They were not the only voices raised.
+The sons were not the only ones dissatisfied with the official findings.
 "The prosecutor's conclusion destroyed their legacy and the good that John and Joyce had done in their lives", said John's brother Peter, a federal judge.
 "They couldn't have done a worse job if they intended to mess up that investigation" said Ed Stier, first head of the state's Division of Criminal Justice.
 "They destroyed the crime scene, made it impossible for anybody to come in later on and do any decent forensic work."

 Knives

 In the Sheridans' statement, the apparently missing third knife was a key concern, but not the only one.
 Why, they asked, were three knives necessary for a murder-suicide, including one that was not an ideal weapon?
 None of Joyce's blood was on John, nor was there any evidence that her obvious struggles had injured him in any way.

 Baden, in an affidavit filed with the brothers' later court action, went further in his criticisms of the prosecutor's conclusions.
 John had not shown any signs of suicidal ideations or depression before his death, he noted.
 None of the knives present could have caused any of his thin and deep wounds, not even the purported hesitation wounds, he claimed (nor did he believe the melted metal had been a knife).
 The angle of John's neck wound, downward and slightly forward, was also consistent with being attacked.
 And if John had stabbed Joyce, some of her blood should have been on him, but none was.

-Baden also had his colleague Henry Lee review the results from the DNA on the knives.
-While Soriano had said the DNA was consistent with John Sheridan, the lab report had only said that due to the minimal amount available it could only be determined with certainty to have come from a white male.
+Baden also had Lee review the results from the DNA on the knives.
+While Soriano had said the DNA was consistent with John, the lab report had only said that due to the minimal amount available it could only be determined with certainty to have come from a white male.
 Lee told Baden that they had a genetic pattern that did not match any male member of the Sheridan family; this DNA has since been clarified as having come from the handle of one of the knives.

 Dennis Cogan, a former Philadelphia prosecutor turned defense attorney who reviewed Baden's affidavit for the Inquirer, agreed.
 "The missing knife is so overwhelming that there's a third person who did this," he said.
 He believed that Soriano and his investigators had attempted to make whatever facts they found fit their original theory rather than following them where they led.